 As summertime quickly approaches, vacations are planned and school is being let out.

-Although the family trips have been thoughtfully planned, the Angell Law Firm knows there are some things that just can’t be planned for.
+Although the family trips have been thoughtfully planned, the Atlanta wrongful death attorneys at Angell Law Firm know there are some things that just can’t be planned for.

 The summer auto collision!